Is it time to buy? Argentine shares at cheaper prices

 The big question in the minds of investors is in which direction the country will move after the October 27 election.
 Macri was crushed in the primaries by the Peronist candidate Alberto Fernández, considered a moderate center-left.

 The breadth of the result, which surprised the pollsters and the political sphere, hit the markets as investors fear that Fernández can introduce more protectionist policies backed by his formula partner, populist former president Cristina Fernández de Kirchner.
+See how R Capital sees their stocks and holding strategy.

 Luiz Ribeiro, head of Latin American operations at the DWS asset manager, who maintained his holdings of Argentine shares abroad (ADRs) during the market downturn, said, however, that he saw Fernandez taking a more pragmatic approach.